SUPERFERRY Tribute and Moments of Trip

 Andros was now clearly visible to us.
 We now just needed to enter the Gavrion Bay, named after Gavrion, which is the main port of the island.

-Right upon spotting the Gavrion Bay, I saw the FAST FERRIES ANDROS leaving, after she had docked in the port.
+Right upon spotting the Gavrion Bay, I saw the FAST FERRIES ANDROS leaving, after she herself had docked in the port.
 She was now heading towards Tinos.

-Andros seen from the SUPERFERRY.
+The island of Andros seen from the SUPERFERRY.

 The FAST FERRIES ANDROS seen leaving Andros.

 The FAST FERRIES ANDROS leaving Andros in order to head towards Tinos.

 The FAST FERRIES ANDROS now seen heading towards Tinos.

 The FAST FERRIES ANDROS on her way to Tinos, after having left the Gavrion Bay.

 A few minutes after encountering the FAST FERRIES ANDROS, the SUPERFERRY entered the Gavrion Bay at approximately 09:45.